Elementary Math Word Problem Generation using Large Language Models: MathWiz System

 \subsection{Prompt Selection}

-{ As discussed in Section~\ref{sec:prompt_eng_lit}, the prompt plays a significant role in the LLM performance on a task.
-Considering the nature of our task, the following prompt patterns were selected for initial experiments, and are further elaborated in Table~\ref{tab:prompt_types}: \begin{itemize} \item Persona -The intent of this pattern is to give the LLM a “persona” that helps it select what types of output to generate and what details to focus on. \item Template - The intent of this pattern is to instruct the LLM to produce its output in a given format. \item Dialogue - In this pattern, the prompt is given as a conversation between LLM and the user. \end{itemize}
+{ {Considering the nature of our task, we experimented with three prompt patterns: persona, template and dialogue.
+The intent of the persona pattern is to give the LLM a “persona” that helps it select what types of output to generate and what details to focus on.
+In contrast, the template pattern instructs the LLM to produce its output in a given format.
+Finally, the dialogue pattern is presented as a conversation between LLM and the user.
+These patterns are further elaborated in Table~\ref{tab:prompt_types}, along with the basic prompt we used.
+As can be seen, in each of these prompts, the only input required by the user is the grade and the section corresponding to the MWP, as well as the number of MWPs that the user requires.
+All the prompts take the form of `instructions', which dictate the LLM to carry out the task of MWP generation.
+In contrast to previous research that used sequence-to-sequence Language Models such as MT5 and mBART~\citep{omegas, niyarepola2022math} that require the initial seed text or the equation of an MWP, these prompts only require meta information to generate the MWP.}

 }